taskscape/PDF2XLS/README.md

 # Prerequisites:
 - NuDelta Invoice account

-# Configuration
+# Installation

+Download the latest release and unpack it to your destination folder.
 Inside `appsettings.json`, there are field which you need to fill in:

 - `Username`: Your NuDelta Invoice login username
 - `Password`: Your NuDelta Invoice login Password

-These are necessary for API communication.
+These fields are necessary for API communication.

 # Usage